Hortus Botanicus Haren-Groningen

 20th century

 Relocation of the garden.
 In the early years of the 20th century, people come to realize that a greenhouse complex is more desirable than the scattered greenhouses that remain today.
 Since the current site does not offer enough space for such a complex, they started looking out for another site.
 In 1917, the De Wolf estate (about 12 acres) on the outskirts of Haren was purchased.
 Lack of money made the construction of a hortus in Haren difficult in the early years.
+As of 2012, the Hortus stands on its own two feet.

 Read more